GluuFederation/tutorials/cederling/react/react-cedarling-rbac-integration-authorization.md

 - `CEDARLING_POLICY_STORE_URI`: URL of your policy store (from Agama-Lab).
 In policy store list, use link button to copy policy store URI.

-## Step 3: Create a CedarlingClient Class
+## Step 3: Create Authorization Client

 This class implements a singleton pattern for managing Cedar authorization using WebAssembly (WASM), providing a centralized way to initialize the Cedar policy engine and perform authorization checks.
 It wraps the `@janssenproject/cedarling_wasm` module to handle policy evaluation through a single, reusable instance that can be accessed throughout the application.